 "Person" shall mean any corporation, company, association, firm, an individual, proprietorship, partnership, joint venture, joint stock company, syndicate, business trust, estate, club, committee, organization, or group of persons acting in concert.

 “Property” shall mean the real property at Fort Monroe owned by the Commonwealth and managed by the FMA.
-Property shall not include the Fort Monroe property owned by the United States Department of Interior and managed by the NPS.
 Property includes but is not limited to roadways, parking lots, historical and natural areas, and other areas owned by the Commonwealth and managed by the FMA not subject to a lease, license or other written agreement between the FMA and third party.
+Property shall not include the NPS Property.

 “Resident” shall mean a person named as a party to a lease agreement with the FMA for a residential housing unit at Fort Monroe, and shall include immediate family members explicitly allowed to reside in the housing unit under the terms of the lease agreement.